niranjan92/go-hackathon-starter/README.md

 Working in Progress
 -------------------
 **TODO:**
-- add setup.sh to install replace imports with your directory names
-- Update Readme for FAQs, docker, deployment info, project structure and cheatsheets
 - add tests and CI
 - deploy working example to heroku with all auths working
 - add account linking (needs more design)